-UTIC EXECUTIVE DIRECTOR
+UTIC CHIEF EXECUTIVE OFFICER

-Molly Donohue Magee has been the Executive Director of UTIC since its inception in 2016.
+Molly Donohue Magee has been the CEO of UTIC since its inception in 2016.
 Prior to this she had a 30-year civilian career with the Department of Defense.
 Her last assignment in the government was as the Chief Financial Officer for the Naval Undersea Warfare Center in Newport, RI, a Department of Navy research and development activity, with over one-billion dollars in annual economic activity.
 Her government career included managing product assurance engineering for submarine systems prior to transitioning to senior leadership of the organization where, in addition to CFO, she held the position of Director of Corporate Operations.
 She is a member of the Rhode Island Science and Technology Advisory Council, the Rhode Island Defense Economy Planning Commission, and the Rhode Island Governor’s Workforce Board.

 Board of Directors